caihua-yin/floating-number-processing/README.md

 3. List all the ways you plan to test this program.
 4. Target to finish this by 30-60 minutes.

+All of the runnable scripts has been tested at Linux machine with Python 2.6.8, which is my devkit.

 # Usage
 Below is the usage and a simple running example of this program:
 ```